Updated and refreshed on 7/29/25.

 Here’s how you can think about each role.

-DSPM: Data security architect
+DSPM: The data security architect

 DSPM offers a bird’s-eye view of an organization’s data landscape.
 It identifies where sensitive data resides and how it’s being used, providing crucial insights for strategic data security planning.
 By evaluating the security posture of data stores and access patterns, DSPM helps organizations prioritize risks and allocate resources effectively.

-DLP: Data protection enforcer
+DLP: The data protection enforcer

 DLP is more hands-on, applying specific policies to prevent unauthorized access and data leaks.
 It acts on the insights gained by DSPM to enforce data security at a more granular level.